impress-org/Open-Table-Widget-Pro/readme.txt

 3. A view of the widget in the WP Admin widgets view version 1.1 (it may look different depending on your version).

 == Changelog ==

+= 1.8 =
+* New: Uses Selectric.js instead of Bootstrap for select fields.
+This has better reliability with themes.
+* Enhancement: Disable the keyboard for the datepicker on mobile devices.
+* Enhancement: Set the date field to default to today.
+* Enhancement: Selected date is highlighted clearly now.
+* Enhancement: Datepicker.js updated to latest version.
+* Fix: Disabling CSS or JS options in Settings won't negatively affect the other any longer.

 = 1.7.4 =
 * Removed protocol from form action for HTTPS compliance